 The College does not offer a program leading to the certificate for either early childhood education or elementary teaching.
-A fifth year of postgraduate work in a teacher training program is recommended for students interested in completing these certification requirements.
+A fifth year of postgraduate work in a teacher training program is offered at the graduate level in the School of Education for the preparation of elementary school teachers.
 There are many opportunities for working with children for which students may prepare.
 Nursery schools, day care centers, hospital activities programs, and classes for the handicapped are a few examples.